PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 /* // */
 /* These programs must be considered in order to effectively secure C code. */

-// Intro v2
+*My research objective is to improve software security by the hardening auxiliary tools of software development.*
+This includes *software build systems*, which developers use to automate software configuration, compilation, and testing, in order to rapidly deploy software to users.
+When performing these tasks, a build system is given complete access to the project's codebase, using complex rules to identify how and when to produce build targets.
+This coupling of power and complexity makes build systems the perfect target for attackers, with several recent high-profile attacks modifying a build system to inject malicious code into end-user software @xzutils @solarwinds.

-Computer code forms the backbone of modern society, with banking applications, communication platforms, and defense systems all being instances critical software.
+/* Computer code forms the backbone of modern society, with banking applications, communication platforms, and defense systems all being instances critical software. */

-// Software is the target of attacks
+== Research Contributions

-== Analyzing and Translating C Preprocessor Usage
+=== Analyzing and Translating C Preprocessor Usage

-== Analyzing and Securing Software Build Systems
+=== Analyzing and Securing Software Build Systems

+== Future Research Agenda

+#bibliography("references.bib", title: "References")